Articles

 Donald Trump is president of the United States.
 This momentous event has turned our campuses upside down.
 The day after his victory some professors held teach-ins, some students asked to be excused from class, and now many have gotten engaged and have been joining marches and attending raucous town-hall meetings...

-The Dog that didn’t Bark: The Disappearance of the Citizen
+The Dog That Didn’t Bark: The Disappearance of the Citizen

 Eurozine